-Method of Applications for Reception.
+Method of Applications for Reception

-The school will be participating in coordinated admission arrangements administered by the London Borough of Richmond upon Thames.
+The school will be participating in coordinated admission arrangements provided by Achieving for Children (AfC), in partnership with the London Borough of Richmond upon Thames.
 Parents/carers must apply on Common Application Form of the local authority where they live.
-This can be completed online via http://www.richmond.gov.uk/home/services/children and family care/schools and colleges/school admissions/primary school admissions.htm or on a paper form available from their local council's School Admissions Team.
-The closing date for reception class applications will be 15th January 2023.
-Notification letters will be sent out on 16th April 2023 by the London Borough of Richmond upon Thames.
+This can be completed online via eAdmissions website on the Achieving for Children website.
+The closing date for reception class applications will be 15th January 2025.
+Notification letters will be sent out on 16th April 2025 by the London Borough of Richmond upon Thames.
 Applications received after the set closing date will be accepted, but will not normally be considered for a place at the school until after the initial offer date.